Magsaysay, Palawan

+Etymology

+Before its current name, Magsaysay was called Lucbuan as a barrio of Cuyo.
+Lucbuan was derived from the Cuyunon word lucbo, which means 'to jump'.
+It was believed that after a Moro pirate tried to kidnap a resident, he jumped off the boat to escape.
+However, in 1961 after its separation from Cuyo, Magsaysay was named after President Ramon Magsaysay as a form of tribute in his honor.

 History

-Spanish Era
+Spanish era

 The modern-day municipality traces back its origins to the town of Cuyo.
 Cuyo, which included the entire island of Cuyo, was founded as a Spanish settlement in 1622.
+In 1666, a fort was built in Lucbuan.

-In 1762, one of the British ships that invaded Manila fired at the Cuyo fort but it was not damaged at all.
+In 1762, one of the British ships that invaded Manila fired at the Cuyo fort, but it was not damaged at all.
 Another fort was started at Lucbuan seven kilometres away on the east side of Cuyo island, but it was never finished.

 Lucbuan Republic

 The Revolutionary Dictatorial Government of Lucbuan, often referred to as the “Lucbuan Republic” was a state on the island of Cuyo (now Magsaysay, Palawan) that briefly existed during the Philippine-American War.
 It was established to break away from the administration of President Emilio Aguinaldo and his central administration.

 Even before the establishment of the Republic of Lucbuan, Don Casiano Padon, a native of Molo, Iloilo, began organizing a government in August 1898 due to the persuasion of the people of Lucbuan.

 After the arrival of the representative of the Province of Calamianes from Bulacan in the last days of 1898, there was not much change in leadership in the entire archipelago of Cuyo and Palawan.
 This affected the livelihood of the people of Lucbuan as well as the inability to rule by the rulers of Calamianes.
 By this time the Spaniards had fled throughout Palawan to Borneo to return to Spain.

 Very few knew Aguinaldo, and that is why the people of Lucbuan did not like to be ruled by Tagalog representatives under Aguinaldo which was the reason the Republic of Lucbuan was founded by Don Casiano Padon on 30 May 1899 and he himself as Governor of the government.

 All went well for the government until Padon decided to build a church which was strongly opposed by the legislature and the people.
 Thus, Padon and his family fled back to Iloilo and thus for the second time the attempt to join the state and the church was frustrated.